The painted lady is a species of butterfly that is a member of the genus Vanessa.

 There are other species of butterflies that are considered paint ladies, a few are American painted lady (Vanessa virginiensis), Australian painted lady (Vanessa kershawi) and West Coast lady (Vanessa annabella).

-Painted lady butterflies can be found on every continent, expect for South America and Antarctica.
+Painted lady butterflies can be found on five of the seven continents, except for South America and Antarctica.

 The painted lady butterfly has four stages in its lifecycle, and those states are egg, larva, pupa and adult.

 All species of painted lady butterflies go through a process called metamorphosis, which is when a painted lady caterpillar creates a chrysalis and emerges as an adult butterfly.

 The average wingspan of an adult painted lady butterfly is two inches.